 Ticket/ information desk

-Entrance desk in the shop
+Entrance shed in the car park

 Ticket/ information desk